 Supporting young children with disabilities in humanitarian settings

-INEE’s Early Childhood Development Task Team is pleased to invite you to join us for a webinar on supporting young children with disabilities in humanitarian settings.
+INEE’s Early Childhood Development Task Team is pleased to share the recording of a webinar on supporting young children with disabilities in humanitarian settings.

 The rapid growth that occurs in the first years of life provides an opportunity to influence and improve developmental outcomes that may impact the entire course of an individual's life.
 Addressing the developmental needs of children with disabilities during this critical period is essential if they are to survive, flourish, learn, and be empowered (WHO, n.d.).